 i Light Singapore returns for another immersive experience!
-Here's what you can expect at this year's festival.
+Here's what you can look forward at this year's festival.

 i Light Singapore, aka one of Singapore’s top light festivals, returns from 5 to 28 June 2026, lighting up Marina Bay and satellite site Raffles Place with 14 captivating installations.
 With movement at its core, this year’s festival explores how light transforms motion into art.
-Here’s what to expect.
+Here are our favourite light art installations you should check out.

 i Light Singapore 2026: Details at a glance